StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * **Role ARN** - the ARN of the IAM Role created by the cloudFormation stack.
 For example, `arn:aws:iam::<account id>:role/StackStateAwsIntegrationRole` where `<account id>` is the 12-digit AWS account ID that is being monitored.
 * **External ID** - a shared secret that StackState will present when assuming a role.
 Use the same value across all AWS accounts.
 For example, `uniquesecret!1`
 * **AWS Access Key ID** - The Access Key ID of the IAM user that will be used by StackState to collect CloudWatch metrics.
 This is the same as the [IAM user used by the Agent](#aws-accounts) to monitor AWS.
-If StackState is running within AWS, it is also possible [authenticate with an IAM role](#iam-role-for-stackstate-on-ec2-or-eks).
+If StackState is running within AWS, it is also possible [authenticate with an IAM role](#iam-role-on-ec2-or-eks).
 * **AWS Secret Access Key** - The Secret Access Key of the IAM user that will be used by StackState to collect CloudWatch metrics.
 This is the same as the [IAM user used by the Agent](#aws-accounts) to monitor AWS.
-If StackState is running within AWS, it is also possible to [authenticate with an IAM role](#authenticate-with-an-iam-role).
+If StackState is running within AWS, it is also possible to [authenticate with an IAM role](#iam-role-on-ec2-or-eks).

+StackState will use these settings to configure the StackPack instance within StackState and collect CloudWatch metrics.
 To create topology in StackState, you will also need to configure the AWS check on StackState Agent V2.

 ### Configure the AWS check

-To enable the AWS check and begin collecting data from AWS, add the configuration below to StackState Agent V2.
+To enable the AWS check and begin collecting topology and log data from AWS, add the configuration below to StackState Agent V2.

 {% tabs %}
 {% tab title="Agent on Kubernetes" %}